 Focused on Researchers and an Annual Grant

-The Clinton's Formal china
+The Clinton's Formal china (yellow on white)

 The privately run, Grover Presidential Scholar's Library is housed inside of The Inn of the Patriots and is operated as an adjunct facility of the Presidential Service Center.
 The public portion of the library is part of the Little Library World System facility certified number #27245 and located via the front of the premises, open from 6 am to 10 pm, seven days per week.